mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 - The Control Module
 - The Overload Protection Module

 The mechanical structure is constructed using basswood sheets and wooden cylinders.
 It uses two micro servo motors for a linear and a rotational motion.
-Try it out the online, [interactive 3D model](smartcc.netlify.app).
+Check out the [interactive 3D model](smartcc.netlify.app).

 The control module uses an Adafruit BLE feather board, which controls the two servo motors and is used for the Bluetooth connection with a smartphone.